EnactProtocol/encat-spec-and-tools/README.md

 Always include version pins in your commands for reproducibility.

 ### 4. Test Your Tools
-Include examples to verify behavior.
+Include examples to verify behavior and document expected outputs.

 ### 5. Use Namespaces for Environment Variables
 Group related tools and prevent variable conflicts: